 Our program provides structure to gaining necessary consulting skills and networking opportunities while preparing students for a wide range of consulting career options.
 Students also focus in consulting if they plan to pursue internal strategy roles or serve as consultants later in their careers.

-Management Cases and Problem Solving Process Courses
+Management Cases and Problem Solving Process for Consultant Courses

 The Management Cases course features intense analysis of 8 – 10 real-world cases that require students to analyze, structure, and present business problems and accompanying solutions.
 Students propose their findings as if they are presenting to a CEO and his or her team of executives, and receive feedback on both presentation skills and content.
 This course is offered to and taken by students from all immersions, except Capital Markets & Asset Management and Investment Banking.
 Students also meet some executives from companies profiled in cases as well as consultants from top tier and boutique firms.

-Management Practicum Courses
+Management Practicum Course

 Management Practicum courses are designed for students to apply the knowledge they are gaining to real business issues faced by Fortune 500 companies.
 Serving their clients, students work in teams (supported by an advisor) to solve problems and deliver operational solutions rooted in deep analysis.
 Our students have consulted on many different projects in diverse industries, including the broad areas of strategy, operations, finance, and marketing.